iobroker-community-adapters/ioBroker.mclighting/README.md

 ## Description
 The driver allows you to control the RGB strip on the LEDs WS2811/WS2812 connected to the ESP8266 with firmware [McLighting](https://github.com/toblum/McLighting)

+If you want to use RGBW Leds (like SK6812) connected to the ESP8266, you should just this fork: [McLightingRGBW](https://github.com/FabLab-Luenen/McLighting) and select in the adapter config *RGBW*.

 ## Using

 ### brightness